 It is largely accepted as fact that to run a business, an entrepreneur has to be willing to work hard and make sacrifices in order to ensure the company can succeed.
 However, while hard work is part and parcel of owning a business, the threat of burnout is ever-present.
 Burnout causes a variety of different issues, but poor decision making, stress, anxiety, and fatigue are usually the most common symptoms.
 As one would expect, an entrepreneur who is experiencing burnout is less likely to be able to manage their business as efficiently as they usually would.

 THE SOLUTION: Take time off from your business regularly

 Burnout can be caused by a number of scenarios, but in the vast majority of cases, a poor work-life balance is usually to blame.
 It’s therefore essential to ensure that while you may be willing to work hard, you also take time for yourself; time to relax, unwind, and think about things besides your business – and this should be a consistent effort, rather than simply encompassing a yearly vacation.
 Wherever possible, try to stick to a rigid schedule of work and non-work hours, and strive to ensure you always have at least one day dedicated to non-business activities each week.

 Fire-fighting in business is all too common, resulting in entrepreneurs spending more time focused on the present than they do on the future of their business.
+If you have a shop front for your business you could invest in dibond signs to give you and your business a whole new look.
 By exploring the solutions above, you could well find that you can lay down the fire extinguisher for awhile, and formulate a plan for future success that will significantly benefit your whole business.
 Good luck!